 Hide data inside images.

-Encrypt your message, then embed it in a normal-looking photo.
-No encrypted file on your drive.
-Just a picture of your cat.
+Encrypt your message, then weave it into the pixels of a normal-looking photo.
+No encrypted file sitting on your drive.
+Just a picture, statistically indistinguishable from any other.

 Choose a cover image